jaredbeck/graph_matching/README.md

 picture.

-Unlike the other algorithms above, `WeightedGraph#maximum_weighted_matching` takes a single argument, `max_cardinality`.
-If true, only maximum cardinality, maximum weighted matchings will be considered.
+Unlike the other algorithms above, `WeightedGraph#maximum_weighted_matching` takes an argument, `max_cardinality`.
+If true, only maximum cardinality matchings will be considered.

 ```ruby
 require 'graph_matching'